How to invest in a falling market

 How does the cycle help me when investing?

-In stages 2 and 3 of the cycle, businesses tend to thrive and consumers want to spend, so investors tend to choose stocks that are “wants” rather than “needs”.
+In the early and mid-cycle stages, businesses tend to thrive and consumers want to spend, so investors tend to choose stocks that are “wants” rather than “needs”.
 So cars, luxury goods and holidays, rather than food, water and energy.
 These stocks are called “cyclical stocks”.

-In stages 4 and 1, when interest rates are falling and consumers don’t want to spend much, investors tend to move their money into “defensive stocks”, which focus on basic needs, like energy, food and water.
+In the late and recession stages, when interest rates are falling and consumers don’t want to spend much, investors tend to move their money into “defensive stocks”, which focus on basic needs, like energy, food and water.

 How do I rotate sectors?